 The MCP of sandhill cranes, numerically the most abundant of all North American crane populations, is comprised of lesser (Antigone canadensis canadensis) and greater (A. c. tabida) subspecies of sandhill cranes.
-A third, intermediate-sized subspecies, the Canadian sandhill crane (A. c. rowanii), was identified in the MCP (Walkinshaw 1965); however, genetic investigations question the differentiation of this third subspecies (Rhymer et al. 2001, Peterson et al. 2003, Jones et al. 2005).
-The breeding range extends from northwestern Minnesota, northern Ontario and western Quebec, then northwest through Arctic Canada, Alaska, and into eastern Siberia.
+The breeding range extends from northwestern Minnesota. northern Ontario, and western Quebec, then northwest through Arctic Canada, Alaska, and into eastern Siberia.
 The MCP wintering range includes western Oklahoma, New Mexico, southeastern Arizona, Texas, and northern portions of Mexico (Fig. 1).
-Extensive spring aerial surveys on major concentration areas that are corrected for observer visibility bias provide annual indices of abundance used to measure population trends.
-These surveys are conducted in late March, at a time when birds that wintered in Mexico, Arizona, New Mexico, and Texas usually have migrated northward to spring staging areas, but before spring "break-up" conditions allow cranes to move into Canada (Benning and Johnson 1987).
-The MCP Cooperative Flyway Management Plan (Central, Mississippi and Pacific Flyway Councils 2018) established regulatory thresholds for changing harvest regulations that are based on an objective of maintaining sandhill crane abundances at 1982-2005 levels (i.e., spring index of 349,000-472,000 [ $\bar{x}$ = 411,000 ± 15%]), rounded up to the nearest 5,000 birds.
-Sandhill crane hunters are required to obtain either a Sandhill Crane hunting permit and/or register under the Harvest Information Program (HIP) to hunt MCP cranes in the U.S. portion of the Central Flyway, Minnesota in the Mississippi Flyway, and Alaska in the Pacific Flyway.
+Extensive spring aerial surveys on major concentration areas that are corrected for observer visibility bias provide annual indices of abundance that are used to estimate population trends.
+These surveys are conducted in late March, at a time when cranes that wintered in Mexico, Arizona, New Mexico, and Texas usually have migrated northward to spring staging areas along the Platte River in Nebraska, but before spring "break-up" conditions allow cranes to move into Canada (Benning and Johnson 1987).
+The MCP Cooperative Flyway Management Plan (Central, Mississippi and Pacific Flyway Councils 2018) established regulatory thresholds for changing harvest regulations that are based on an objective of maintaining sandhill crane abundances at 1982-2005 levels (i.e., spring index of 349,000-472,000 [\bar{x} = 411,000 ± 15%]), rounded up to the nearest 5,000 birds.
+Sandhill crane hunters are required to obtain either a sandhill Crane hunting permit and/or register under the Harvest Information Program (HIP) to hunt MCP cranes in the U.S. portion of the Central Flyway.
+Minnesota in the Mississippi Flyway, and Alaska in the Pacific Flyway.
 The permits or HIP registration records provide the sampling frame to conduct annual harvest surveys.
 In Canada, the harvest survey is based on the sales of Federal Migratory Bird Hunting Permits, which are required for all crane hunters.

 The RMP is comprised exclusively of greater sandhill cranes that breed in isolated river valleys, marshes, and meadows of the U.S. portions of the Central and Pacific Flyways (Drewien and Bizeau 1974).
-The highest nesting concentrations are located in western Montana and Wyoming, eastern Idaho, northern Utah, and northwestern Colorado.
+The highest nesting concentrations are in western Montana and Wyoming, eastern Idaho, Colorado, and Utah.
 The RMP migrates through the San Luis Valley (SLV) in Colorado and winters primarily in the Middle Rio Grande Valley, New Mexico, with smaller numbers wintering in the southwestern part of New Mexico, in southeastern Arizona, and at several locations (~14) in the Northern Highlands of Mexico (Fig. 2).
 During 1984-96, the RMP was monitored at spring stopover areas in the SLV.
 However, cranes from the MCP also began to use this area, which confounded estimates of RMP abundance.
 In 1995, a fall pre-migration (September) survey replaced the spring count as the primary tool for monitoring population change.
 The RMP Cooperative Flyway Management Plan established a population objective (17,000-21,000 birds), and identifies surveys used to monitor recruitment and harvest levels that are designed to maintain a stable abundance (Pacific Flyway Council and Central Flyway Council 2016).
 The plan contains a formula for calculating allowable annual harvests consistent with the goal of staying within the range of the population objective.
 All sandhill crane hunters in the range of the RMP must obtain a state permit to hunt cranes, which provides the sampling frame for independent harvest estimates and allows for assignment of harvest quotas by state.
 In many areas, harvest estimates are supplemented by periodic mandatory check-station reporting.